mikong/stanford-cryptography/README.md

 Our goal in this project is to build a file authentication system that lets browsers authenticate and play video chunks as they are downloaded without having to wait for the entire file.

+### Week 4: [Padding Oracle Attack][week-4]

+Let's experiment with a padding oracle attack against a toy website.
+Knowing that the website is vulnerable to a CBC padding oracle attack, our goal is to decrypt the ciphertext in the sample intercepted URL.

 [week-1]: w1-many_time_pad/
 [week-2]: w2-aes/
 [week-3]: w3-file_auth/
+[week-4]: w4-padding_oracle_attack/